Thriller (song): Music video

-The music video for "Thriller" references numerous horror films and stars Jackson performing a dance routine with a horde of the undead.
-Directed by horror director John Landis and written by Landis and Jackson, Jackson contacted Landis after seeing An American Werewolf in London (1981).
-The pair conceived a 13-minute short film with a budget much larger than previous music videos.
+The music video for "Thriller" was directed by John Landis.
+It references numerous horror films and stars Jackson performing a dance routine with a horde of the undead.
+Jackson contacted Landis after seeing An American Werewolf in London (1981).
+They conceived a 13-minute short film with a budget much larger than previous music videos.
 Jackson's record company refused to finance it, believing Thriller had peaked, so a making-of documentary, Making Michael Jackson's Thriller, was produced to receive financing from television networks.

 Michael Jackson's Thriller premiered on MTV on December 2, 1983.
 It was launched to great anticipation and played regularly on MTV.
 It doubled sales of Thriller, and the documentary sold over a million copies, becoming the best-selling videotape at the time.
 It is credited for transforming music videos into a serious art form, breaking down racial barriers in popular entertainment, and popularizing the making-of documentary format.

 Many elements have had a lasting impact on popular culture, such as the zombie dance and Jackson's Thriller jacket, designed by Landis's wife Deborah Nadoolman Landis.
 The zombie dance, choreographed by Michael Peters for the music video, is re-enacted worldwide by fans and remains popular on YouTube.
 The Library of Congress described it as "the most famous music video of all time".
 In 2009, it became the first music video inducted into the National Film Registry as "culturally, historically or aesthetically" significant.
 In September 2024, Michael Jackson's Thriller became the fourth Jackson video to reach one billion YouTube views.